MadeleineWalder/East-Sussex-Equine/README.md

 - [amiresponsive.com](https://ui.dev/amiresponsive) -Website used to show my project on different device screens

-- [How to add an image to README.md](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/) -This website by Sean Davis had an extremely useful tutorial showing different ways to add an image to a read me file.
+- [How to add an image to README.md](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/) -This website by Sean Davis had an extremely useful tutorial showing different ways to add an image to a read me file on Github.
 It was very helpful as I couldn't figure out why my images weren't displaying.
+He explained that you need an '!' in front of the square brackets to add an image instead of just a link.
+This was why my images weren't visible.